percona/pmm/docs/pmm-admin/security/ssl_encryption.md

 !!! hint alert alert-success "Remember"
     Your client machine(s) must trust the issuer of the certificate, or you will still see "untrusted connections" messages when accessing the web interface.
 Thus, your client will need the `--server-insecure-tls` parameter when running the `pmm-admin config` command.
 Follow the instructions on your operating system to install the issuer certificate (ca-certs.pem).

-In case of pmm-client running in the container, mount certificates to `/etc/pki/tls/certs`:
+In case of PMM Client running in the container, mount certificates to `/etc/pki/tls/certs`:

 ```sh
 PMM_SERVER=X.X.X.X:443